 Let’s Do an Experiment!

 This experiment will only take a couple of minutes.
-It’s really simple, too.
-Yet it will help you understand one of the greatest time wasters (and potentially time savers) on any standardized test.
+It’s really simple, yet it will help you understand one of the biggest ACT time wasters.

 You’re going to need some materials.
 The first is a writing utensil.
 Though a No. 2 pencil would be best, orange glitter pens are okay if that’s all you have.